Complexion Palette Liquid and Concentrate

 | Colour range | Red tones, adjustment colours and skin tone blends |

-| Recommended activator | Skin Illustrator Activator / Slow Activator / isopropyl alcohol 99° |
+| Recommended activator | Skin Illustrator Activator or Slow Activator, or 99° isopropyl alcohol |

 | Removal | Specific solvent for alcohol-based makeup |

-What it is used for
+What it's used for

-- High-coverage beauty makeup
+- High-coverage, long-lasting beauty makeup

 How to use it